Ants Exhibit Towering Engineering Skills

 Ants are known for their elaborate underground tunnels and caverns.
 But ants also build tall, Eiffel Tower-like columns—and they do it all with their own bodies!
 David Hu, a biology and mechanical engineering professor at Georgia Tech, talks about why fire ants might assemble these complex structures, and what engineers can learn from them.
 (And he warns us of the dangers of keeping these insects in the lab.)

-David Hu is a mechanical engineer and an associate professor in the departments of Mechanical Engineering & Biology at Georgia Tech in Atlanta, Georgia.
+David Hu is a mathematician and a professor in the departments of Mechanical Engineering and Biology at Georgia Tech in Atlanta, Georgia.

 IRA FLATOW: This is Science Friday.
 I’m Ira Flatow.